Sweeper777/Verbosy/README.md

 ### Type System

 The Verbosy type system is very simple, there is only one type - `VerbosyValue`.
-A `VerbosyValue` can either store a single character, or an integer.
-The type a `VerbosyValue` is storing is inferred at runtime and can change dynamically at runtime.
+A `VerbosyValue` can either store a single UTF-16 character, or an integer.
+The type of a `VerbosyValue` is storing is inferred at runtime and can change dynamically at runtime.

 ### Usage in Java